-A collaboration tool like Skype for Business can cut out the need for physical inter-departmental meetings.
+A collaboration tool like Skype for Business can help you avoid unnecessary inter-departmental meetings.
 This would save you loads in travel, hotel, food, and other expenses.

 A quick assessment or analysis can help you shift the focus and costs away from a non-responsive product to one that will drive profits.

-But likewise, if a potential product required more attention from a quality or marketing point of view, you will be able to pick up the trends using a good business intelligence (BI) tool.
+If a potential product required more attention from a quality or marketing point of view, you can pick up trends using a good business intelligence (BI) tool.

-The application would pool all your numbers (prices, product-related interactions, input costs, etc) usually stored in your Excel sheets.
+The application would pool all your numbers (prices, product-related interactions) usually stored in your Excel sheets.
 You could then present in real-time to reflect sales, revenues, staff retention, product demand, elasticity, and return on investment.

 These useful actions and reports can be performed with a few clicks of the mouse using the right BI software.
 Again. this saves you time in meetings and limits the unnecessary requests for data from your colleagues.